unicode-org/message-format-wg/spec/syntax.md

 ### Quoted Strings

-Any Unicode codepoint is allowed in quoyed string literals, with the exception of `"` (which ends the string literal), and `\` (which starts an escape sequence).
+Any Unicode codepoint is allowed in quoted string literals, with the exception of `"` (which ends the string literal), and `\` (which starts an escape sequence).